onflow/flow-go/cmd/bootstrap/transit/README.md

 1. Fetch the root block for the upcoming spork and write it to `<bootstrap-dir>/public-root-information/root-block.json`
 2. Fetch the random beacon key `random-beacon.priv.json.<id>.enc` and decrypt it using the transit keys

-### Sign Root Block and Upload Vote
+### Sign Root Block

-After the root block and random beacon key have been fetched, running `transit push-root-block-vote` will:
+After the root block and random beacon key have been fetched, running `transit generate-root-block-vote` will:

 1. Create a combined signature over the root block using the node's private staking key and private random beacon key.
-2. Upload the resulting vote to the server.
+2. Store the resulting vote to the file `<bootstrap-dir>/private-root-information/private-node-info_<node_id>/root-block-vote.json`

+### Upload Vote

+Once a vote has been generated, running `transit push-root-block-vote` will upload the vote file to the server.